null

 luxury liner pro stops automotive road noise

-Wind Noise In Car
+Wind Noise

 Wind noise is the whooshing sound you hear in your car when driving on the highway.
 It’s the high-pitched squeal of high-pressure air trying to escape your vehicle as you accelerate.
 Wind noise comes through the tiniest gaps or holes in the car’s exterior.
 The two causes for this are that your door seals are worn out, or that your windshield isn't acoustic, both of these mean your door and wind assembly are struggling to handle the air pressure on them very well.

-Reducing Road Noise in Your Car
+Methods for Reducing Road Noise in Your Car

 Like every automotive soundproofing job, soundproofing your car for road noise should be approached from a few different angles.
 Isolate your biggest concern and go from there.
 The most common opportunities are going to be sound deadening car doors and and soundproofing the floor of the car.
 Overall, here are the options for learning how to reduce road noise in a car:

-Road Noise Caused By a Rattling Door
+Road Noise Caused By Noisy or Rattling Doors

 This may seem like an issue only for restoration projects, but it’s common in newer cars, too.
 The problem is almost always something structurally incorrect about the door.
 We’ve got a checklist for you: